-U.S. Senate will seek deal on $1 trillion coronavirus economic aid package
+U.S. Senate to seek deal on $1 trillion coronavirus economic aid package

 “We look forward to working with them to come up with a bipartisan product,” he said.
 But he stressed any “bailout” of industries must be aimed at helping workers, not executives or shareholders.

-In a joint statement, Schumer and House of Representatives Speaker Nancy Pelosi said the Republican bill “is not at all pro-worker and instead puts corporations way ahead of workers.”

-Senator Patrick Leahy, the top Democrat on the Senate Appropriations Committee, said in a statement the bill did not adequately fund federal, state and local efforts against the coronavirus and “contains no funding for first responders, child care, schools, help for the homeless, or veterans medical care.”
+Senator Patrick Leahy, the top Democrat on the Senate Appropriations Committee, said in statement the bill did not adequately fund federal, state and local efforts against coronavirus and “contains no funding for first responders, child care, schools, help for the homeless, or veterans medical care.”

-The package is the third taken up by Congress since the coronavirus erupted in the United States, infecting 12,259 people and killing 200, shutting schools, businesses and wide swaths of American life, and sending the stock market into a tailspin.
+The package is the third taken up by Congress since the coronavirus erupted in the United States, killing more than 150 people, shutting schools, businesses and wide swaths of American life, and sending the stock market into a tailspin.

-A key plank is a direct payment of up to $1,200 for individuals and $2,400 for couples below a certain income threshold, along with $500 for each child in the family, a Senate Finance Committee statement said.
+A key plank is direct payments of up to $1,200 for individuals and $2,400 for couples below a certain income threshold, along with $500 for each child in the family, a Senate Finance Committee statement said.

 The maximum payments would be for those individuals earning no more than $75,000, and $150,000 for a couple, it said.
 Above those levels, payments would be reduced, and totally phased out at $99,000 for an individual and $198,000 for couples.

 The bill also includes $208 billion for industries.
-That breaks down to $58 billion for airlines, and $150 billion for “other eligible entities,” a Republican statement said.
+This breaks down to $58 billion for airlines, and $150 billion for “other eligible entities,” a Republican statement said.
 All of this money would be in the form of loans and loan guarantees.

 For small businesses, a key Republican constituency, the bill includes $299.4 billion for loan guarantees and loan subsidies.

-Under the legislation, taxpayers would be given more time to file their 2019 tax returns with the Internal Revenue Service.
+Under the legislation taxpayers would be given more time to file their 2019 tax returns with the Internal Revenue Service.
 The traditional April 15 filing deadline would be moved to July 15, the Finance Committee said.

 Healthcare provisions of the bill include expanding testing for the virus, hiring more healthcare workers and speeding the development of new vaccines and treatments.
 The measure would also allow students to defer payments on student loans, Alexander said in a statement.